pixa-pics/SIMDope/README.md

 ## How to use SIMDope.Colors?

-### Instanciate an object of the multiple colors class
+### Instantiate an object of the multiple colors class

 ```JavaScript